Grants of Probate & Letters of Administration – Solicitors in Gosforth Serving Newcastle upon Tyne, the North East and Nationally

 We have a 5 star rating on Google for the quality of our service and 99% of our clients are completely satisfied and would recommend Birch & Co to others.
 Please read some of our current clients’ Testimonials below of what they think of us.
 We hope that you feel the same way once we have looked after you.

-We would be happy to meet with you to discuss any estate administration queries you have and to act for clients, whether just in relation to the Inheritance Tax account, the Grant application or the full estate administration and distribution.
+We would be happy to meet with you to discuss any estate administration queries you have and to act for clients, whether just in relation to the Inheritance Tax account, the Grant of Probate application or the full estate administration and distribution.

 It is understood how difficult a time this can be so let us assist by taking on any administrative burdens for you and your family in a professional yet sensitive way.